st-vincent1/MTCue/REPRODUCIBILITY.md

 ### Dataset

-To reproduce the experiments, download the OpenSubtitles18 dataset from [link to dataset] and extract it to the `data/` directory.
+To reproduce the experiments, extract the OpenSubtitles18 dataset following the instructions in [this repo](https://github.com/st-vincent1/opensubtitles_parser), then move the relevant directories to the `data/` directory under this repo.

+**Note**: To extract the film metadata for training, you will need to provide an API key for [the OMDb API](https://www.patreon.com/join/omdb).
+You can obtain one by becoming a Patron with a [Basic subscription bought here](https://www.patreon.com/join/omdb).

 ### Checkpoints

+The checkpoints for MTCue can be downloaded under the following link (TBA before 7 July 2023).
 Unpack the relevant checkpoints to the `checkpoints/` directory.

 ### Evaluation